exasol/public-knowledgebase/Data-Science/configuring-ai-lab-docker-container-to-connect-to-docker-daemon-on-windows-wsl2-powershell.md

 ## Question

-How do I install and run the AI-Lab Docker image using Windows PowerShell, including how to enable access to the Docker daemon?
+How do I install and run the AI Lab Docker image using Windows PowerShell, including how to enable access to the Docker daemon?

 ## Answer